apoorvsaini/Coding-Challenges/README.md

 # Coding-Challenges
-Few of the coding problems I have encountered while interviewing for/on
+Few of the coding problems I have encountered while interviewing for
-* Leetcode
+* Amazon
 * Twitter
 * Rakuten
 * Fidessa